dylngg/weekly-programs/README.md

 * Week 3 (8/29/16)
   - Encrypts sentence by replacing all words with another word in dictionary.
-  - Requires all words to be in the English dictionary.
+  - *Requires all words to be in the English dictionary*.

 * Week 4 (9/5/16)
   - Finds all words in a website.
-  - Requires modules bs4 and requests
+  - *Requires modules bs4 and requests*

 * Week 5 (9/12/16)
   - A program that forces you to make a decision on the items you can't decide on.